abdirashidexe/centroid-finder/dockerPlan.md

 4. How will you make sure the endpoints are available outside the image?

+We cna make sure the endpoints are available by:

+- Adding EXPOSE 3000 to the Dockerfile (since the Express app runs on port 3000).
+- Running the container with docker run -p 3000:3000 to map (or connect) the container’s port 3000 to our local machine’s port 3000.
+- Testing access by visiting http://localhost:3000/api/videos in the browser or Postman.

+Reminder in the command "docker run -p 3000:3000", it means:
+EXTERNAL : INTERNAL
+  3000   :   3000

 5. How will your code know where to access the video/results directory?
 Hint: environment variables and volumes.
 (We'll talk about volumes on Thursday)